October 4, 2021

 Periodontal treatment by the dentist can restore the health of the gum tissue if one is suffering from periodontal disease.

-The patient can then get the implants put after the treatment.
+The patient can then get the implants put in after the treatment.

 Inadequate bone tissue can mostly be built up with a bone tissue graft to facilitate the successful placement of an implant.